Local sensitivity-preserving random data down-sampling for experimental design: Preview of technical preparations

-and allows exploration of the distribution landscape.
+and allows for exploration of the distribution landscape.
 In the mean field limit $c\to\infty$, the particle distribution follows

-Under certain conditions~\cite{CarrilloHoffmannStuartVaes_CBS_2022}, one can show the steady state of this equation is a Gaussian approximation of the target distribution around its global maximum, and the PDE solution converges to it exponentially fast.
+Under certain conditions, \cite{CarrilloHoffmannStuartVaes_CBS_2022} showed that the steady state of this equation is a Gaussian approximation of the target distribution around its global maximum, and the PDE solution converges to it exponentially fast.
 Furthermore, in~\cite{riedl2023gradientneed} the author links this process with Langevin dynamics, viewing it as a gradient-free relaxation.

-\paragraph{Greedy Sampling.} All of the sampling strategies discussed above can be further improved.
-Within the MCMC framework, for instance, sampling algorithms can be enhanced by incorporating a selection mechanism in which proposed samples are accepted or rejected based on a prescribed criterion.
-A classical example is the use of the Metropolis–Hastings (MH) algorithm as a post-processing step to retain only ``good" samples.
-This added step incurs minimal computational cost but helps mitigate bias introduced by the MCMC procedure.
+\paragraph{ {Early Stopping.}} All of the sampling strategies discussed above can be further improved.
+One common improvement is to integrate the Metropolis–Hastings (MH) idea as a post-processing.
+This added step incurs minimal computational cost but helps mitigate bias introduced by the MCMC procedure as described by~\cite{sprungk2023metropolisadjustedinteractingparticlesampling}.

-Similar strategies can also be applied to ensemble-based methods.
-However, in contrast to the well-established use of MH in MCMC, the development of such correction mechanisms for ensemble methods is still limited.
-One notable example is the recent introduction of a Metropolis adjustment to correct bias in ensemble-based sampling~\cite{sprungk2023metropolisadjustedinteractingparticlesampling}.

 It is important to note that the introduction of the Metropolis–Hastings (MH) step is primarily aimed at correcting sampling bias.
 However, other acceptance criteria tailored to the specific problem can also be employed.
-In our case, for instance, we evaluate the convexity of the down-sampled Hessian and retain or discard samples based on whether they lead to an improvement in convexity—measured by a selection criterion such as the inverse condition number of the Gauss–Newton Hessian, or its minimum eigenvalue.
-This simple yet effective strategy is summarized in \Cref{alg:GreedySampling} and serves to guide the ensemble evolution toward more favorable configurations through early stopping of the sampling algorithm.
+In our case, for instance, we evaluate the {conditioning of the down-sampled \gls{fim}}, measured by a selection criterion such as the inverse condition number or the smallest eigenvalue of the {\gls{fim}}.
+This simple yet effective strategy is summarized in \Cref{alg:EarlyStoppingSampling} and serves to guide the ensemble evolution toward more favorable configurations through early stopping of the sampling algorithm.